exasol/azure-data-factory-functions/doc/user_guide.md

 Open the 'Author' tab.

-### Using the exasol azure functions in your pipelines
+### Using the Exasol Azure Functions in your pipelines

 All 3 functions are currently implemented using POST methods where you send a JSON body containing the parameters.